ClosedXML/ClosedXML/docs/features/sort.rst

 Sometimes data we want to sort is stored is columns, not rows.
 The method to use is ``IXLRange.SortLeftToRight``.
-It's significantly more limited than row sorting, it can't set columns to sort by nor their order.
+It's significantly more limited than row sorting, it can't set columns to sort by, nor their order.
 The sorting uses data from first row, then second, then third and so on.
 It's mostly useful for rows (each row is of course range).

 Sorting columns example
 -----------------------

 .. code-block:: csharp

    using var wb = new XLWorkbook();
    var ws = wb.AddWorksheet();
    ws.Row(5).Style.NumberFormat.SetNumberFormatId((int)XLPredefinedFormat.Number.PercentInteger);